 Cathy also engages in complex commercial litigation including employee mobility, breach of contract, and fraud cases.
 Her matters are often high-profile and industry-changing.
 Cathy's practice also includes trade secrets counseling and investigations on joint ventures, third-party vendor relationships, and emerging technology to help minimize the risk to companies.
 Bloomberg recently quoted Cathy regarding the risk on joint ventures.
 Cathy has significant experience in actions arising from the Defend Trade Secrets Act (DTSA), which created the first federal civil misappropriation of trade secrets claim in May 2016.
 Cathy has helped shape DTSA law on behalf of her clients through her involvement in some of the earliest DTSA litigation.
 Many of her trade secrets cases involve parallel criminal proceedings.

-For her achievements, Legal 500 recognized Cathy as a "Next Generation Partner" in trade secrets in 2019, 2020, and 2021.
+For her achievements, Legal 500 recognized Cathy as a "Next Generation Partner" in trade secrets from 2019 through 2022.
 The National Asian Pacific American Bar Association also recently honored Cathy as a 2019 Best Lawyer Under 40.
 This annual list recognizes individuals within the APA community who have achieved prominence or distinction in their field and demonstrated a strong commitment to the APA community or civic affairs.

 Cathy is an editor and contributing author of Orrick's trade secrets blog, Trade Secrets Watch, and regularly speaks and writes about trade secrets issues.
-Cathy currently serves as the Co-Vice Chair of the Trade Secrets Interest Group of the California Lawyers Association's (formerly of the California State Bar) Intellectual Property Section.
+Cathy currently serves as the Communications Chair of the Trade Secrets Interest Group of the California Lawyers Association's (formerly of the California State Bar) Intellectual Property Section and previously served as Co-Vice Chair.
 She also writes a quarterly column about trade secret matters in the CLA's "New Matter" publication.

 Cathy is very active within the firm and her community.
 Cathy previously served as the Hiring Partner for the San Francisco office.
 In addition, she is very involved in diversity, equity, and inclusion ("DEI") initiatives.
 Orrick selected Cathy to serve as the firm's 2020 Fellow for the Leadership Council on Legal Diversity and as a firm ambassador for an innovative DEI initiative called Move the Needle.
 Cathy also co-led the Firm's Asian Pacific Attorneys Affinity Group for over three years and remains an active participant and mentor in the Affinity Group.
 In addition, Cathy previously served as the Co-Chair of the Asian American Bar Association's Judiciary Committee, which is focused on increasing representation on the bench.